 Trees: Peanut Butter Tree

 Moving into our home on Wistaria Drive in NE Portland, our new neighbor, Steve Settlemier, grabbed us.
 “You have a strange flowering tree in your back yard.
-It’s beautiful perfume fills the entire block near the end of August each summer.”
-Since it was May when we moved in, it took a few months to figure out what Steve was talking about.
+It’s beautiful perfume fills the entire block during the end of August each summer.”
+Since it was May when we moved in, it took a few months to figure out what neighbor Steve was talking about.

 The leaves of the tree in the center of our back yard – or back hill is more appropriate – were heart-shaped and smelled strange.
 When we rubbed the leaves between our fingers, the leaf and our fingers smelled distinctly like peanut butter.
 Real peanuts are legumes and grow in the ground, but these leaves smell so much like Skippy PB, we immediately called it the Peanut Butter Tree.